lgatto/spreadsheet-ecology-lesson/04-quality-control.md

 <!-- [Use species list example] -->

-Note: these operations can be done in most statistical or programming packages (i.e. using `reshape2`, `plyr` in R)
+Note: these operations can be done in most statistical or programming packages (i.e. using `dplyr` in R).

 Previous:[Dates as data.](03-dates-as-data.html) Next: [Exporting data from spreadsheets.](05-exporting-data.html)